This Seemingly Apocalyptic Desert Lake Is Alive with Art

-Despite all appearances, the apocalypse has not fallen on the Salton Sea.
-You'd be forgiven for thinking otherwise, what with the rotted beach houses, discarded boats, and piles of dead fish (we’ll get there).
-But the Salton Sea is far from lifeless.
+Despite first impressions, the Salton Sea is far from lifeless.
+The apocalypse has, in fact, not visited this often-overlooked section of Southern California, but you'd be forgiven for thinking otherwise—what with the rotted beach houses, discarded boats, and piles of dead fish (we’ll get there).

-If your Californian aquatic inclinations lean more Tahoe than desert outpost, you probably haven’t been to the largest lake in California, so here’s a quick history lesson: Located about 60 miles south of Palm Springs, the Salton Sea was created when the Colorado River flooded the Imperial Valley, which sits 227 feet below sea level, in 1905 (not the first time this valley flooded).
-The sudden appearance of the lake brought resorts, fancy houses, and even The Beach Boys.
-The area was even dubbed the “Salton Riviera” in the ‘50s, netting more annual visitors than Yosemite.
+If your California dreams lean more Tahoe villa than desert oasis, you probably haven’t experienced the largest lake in California.
+Located about 60 miles south of Palm Springs, the Salton Sea was created in 1905 when the Colorado River flooded the Imperial Valley, which sits 227 feet below sea level (not the first time this valley flooded).
+The sudden appearance of a lake ushered in resorts, fancy houses, and even The Beach Boys.
+The area was dubbed the “Salton Riviera” back in its 1950s heyday, netting more annual visitors than Yosemite.

-But by the 1970s, the lake was drying up: The accidental lake had no overflow, and thus no natural stabilization system.
-It became saltier than sea water.
-The runoff began killing all the fish, and vacationers were like, “maybe let’s go to Yosemite instead.”
-It’s been a legend among abandoned places ever since, seemingly tempting fate even further by straddling the San Andreas Fault.
+By the 1970s, however, the lake was drying up.
+The accidental water mass had no natural outflow, and thus no stabilization system.
+It soon grew saltier than sea water.
+The runoff started killing off the fish, and those ever-present vacationers finally said, “Maybe let’s go to Yosemite instead.”
+The Salton Sea has since become legend among abandoned places enthusiasts, seemingly tempting fate even further by straddling the San Andreas Fault.

-But here’s the thing: The Salton Sea still has a population—a point driven home by Estamos Aquí, a documentary made by young Salton Sea residents.
-From the Torres Martinez Desert Cahuilla Indians who have always been there to those who bought homes more recently, the Salton Sea is not a ghost town.
-Despite the fact that the lake continues to shrink—and solutions to mitigate the resulting toxic dust just aren’t coming together—life is flourishing.
+But here’s the thing: The Salton Sea still has a local population—a point driven home by Estamos Aquí, a documentary made by young residents.
+From the Torres Martinez Desert Cahuilla Indians who have always been there to transplants who settled there more recently, the Salton Sea is no ghost town.
+Somehow, despite the fact that the lake continues to shrink—and solutions to mitigate the resulting toxic dust just aren’t coming together—life is flourishing.

-Case in point: the art scene.
-If you dig a weird desert aesthetic that’s less corporate than Coachella and less tech bro-ey than Burning Man, the Salton Sea will deliver.
-Head south on California 111 past the date farms, look for the sparkling blue water, ignore the dead fish smell, and immerse yourself.
-Here are just a few of the wonders to behold.
+Enter Salton Sea’s thriving arts scene.
+If you dig an oddball desert aesthetic that’s less corporate than Coachella and less tech bro-ey than Burning Man, the Salton Sea promises to deliver.
+Head south on California 111 past the date farms, keep an eye out for the sparkling blue water, ignore the dead fish smell, and immerse yourself in this bizarro little piece of the world.
+Here are just a few of the wonders that await.

-There are many other installations, including a 40-foot-long fish/aircraft (Da Vinci Fish by Sean Guerrero, Royce Carlson, Juanita Hull-Carlson, and John Murphy) and a door that leads nowhere (The Open House by Keith Jones and Lee Henderson).
-Walk to all of them, and then grab a cheap drink at the Ski Inn—the lowest bar in the Western Hemisphere—before moseying along.
+There are many other installations, including a 40-foot-long fish/aircraft (“Da Vinci Fish” by Sean Guerrero, Royce Carlson, Juanita Hull-Carlson, and John Murphy) and a door that leads nowhere (“The Open House” by Keith Jones and Lee Henderson).
+After checking them out, grab a cheap drink at the Ski Inn—the lowest bar in the Western Hemisphere—before moseying along.

-Today, it’s on the National Register of Historic Places and, following a multimillion-dollar restoration process, it has been reimagined as the Salton Sea Museum and community center.
+Today, it’s on the National Register of Historic Places and, following a multimillion-dollar restoration process, it’s been reimagined as the Salton Sea Museum and community center.
 So why all the attention for what could have otherwise been the abandoned shell of a marina?
-Because it was designed by Albert Frey, the father of desert modernism (think retro motel with breeze blocks or those Mad Men episodes where Don goes to California).
-Designed to look like a submarine, the North Shore Beach and Yacht Club is outfitted with nautical porthole windows similar to the ones Frey had in one of his own homes.
-People pay for architecture tours in Palm Springs without realizing that one of Frey’s coolest designs is at the Salton Sea.
+Because it was designed by Albert Frey, the father of desert modernism (think retro motels with breeze blocks or those Mad Men episodes where Don goes to California).
+Designed to look like a submarine, the North Shore Beach and Yacht Club is outfitted with nautical porthole windows similar to the ones Frey installed in one of his own homes.
+People pay for architecture tours in Palm Springs without realizing that one of Frey’s coolest designs is hidden in plain sight over at the Salton Sea.

-Knight originally wanted to spread the good word via hot air balloon, but upon discovering the California desert, he instead decided to build a colorful mountain.
-He toiled away at the mound of paint and clay during the day and slept in his truck at night until his work was complete.
-Knight passed away in 2014 at the age of 82, but Salvation Mountain lives on and it still bears the words of that prayer he said in the van all those years ago: “Jesus, I'm a sinner, please come upon my body and into my heart.”
+Knight originally wanted to spread the Good Word via hot air balloon, but upon discovering the California desert, he instead decided to build his own colorful mountain.
+He toiled away at the mess of paint and clay during the day and slept in his truck at night until his work was complete.
+Knight passed away in 2014 at the age of 82, but Salvation Mountain lives on, still bearing the words of that prayer he spoke in the van all those years ago: “Jesus, I'm a sinner, please come upon my body and into my heart.”

-Venture beyond Salvation Mountain and you’ll find yourself in Slab City, the self-proclaimed last free place in America.
-This rogue desert community rose up from the parched desert after World War II marine base Camp Dunlap was demolished, leaving behind the concrete slabs that give the settlement its name.
-The sprawling and extremely unofficial town is populated by snowbirds, artists, and dedicated desert rats who all have one thing in common: They want to be very, very off the grid.
+Venture beyond Salvation Mountain and you’ll find yourself in Slab City, the self-proclaimed “last free place in America.”
+This rogue settlement rose up from the parched desert after World War II marine base Camp Dunlap was demolished, leaving behind the concrete slabs that give the settlement its name.
+The sprawling and extremely unofficial town is populated by snowbirds, artists, and dedicated desert rats who all have one thing in common: A desire to live very, very off the grid.

-Residents—who are technically squatters—have no running water and no electric grid.
+Residents—technically squatters—have no running water and no access to electricity.
 Some say they have no laws.
-What they do have, however, is a thriving community in a harsh, unforgiving environment.
-Summer temperatures can soar above 110 and winter wind brings an unholy chill, but people remain.
-These days, there’s even a library, hostel, and a solar-powered music venue.
-If the Salton Sea gives you apocalyptic vibes, Slab City is proof that even in a post-apocalyptic landscape, art, human spirit, and creativity will remain.
+What they do have, however, is a vibrant community situated in a harsh, unforgiving environment.
+Summer temperatures can soar above 110 degrees while winter winds bring an unholy chill, but the people remain.
+These days, there’s even a library, a hostel, and a solar-powered music venue.
+If the Salton Sea gives you apocalyptic vibes, Slab City is proof that even in a post-apocalyptic landscape, art, human spirit, and creativity can flourish.